Space law: Human representation, participation and colonialism

 In the early stages of international space law, outer space was framed as res communis, explicitly not as terra nullius, in the Magna Carta of Space presented by William A. Hyman in 1966.
-This concept has since influenced the work of the United Nations Committee on the Peaceful Uses of Outer Space.
+This concept has since influenced the work of the United Nations Committee on the Peaceful Uses of Outer Space, and the exploration and use of outer space has been declared as the "province of all mankind".